-- How do you distinguish interesting ideas from real opportunities? - How do you go from a real opportunity to a winning business model? - How do you turn a winning business model into a successful venture? - What do you need to consider when seeking funding? - How do you think about the human side of managing an entrepreneurial venture?
+- How do you distinguish interesting ideas from real opportunities? - How do you go from a real opportunity to a winning business model? - How do you turn a winning business model into a successful venture? - What do you need to consider when seeking funding?
+How do you negotiate with investors? - How do you think about the human side of managing an entrepreneurial venture?
 What is the perspective of co-founders, employees, and investors? - What can you do to manage risk and maximize success in your venture? - Is an entrepreneurial career right for you?